wp-plugins/multicolumn-category-widget/readme.txt

 == Installation ==

-1. Extract the contents of `multicolumn-category-widget.zip` to the `/wp-content/plugins/multicolumn-category-widget` directory
+1. Extract the contents of `multicolumn-category-widget.1.0.1.zip` to the `/wp-content/plugins/multicolumn-category-widget` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress